istio/istio.io/content/docs/tutorial/canary-release-with-istio.md

     tool.
 This way you verify that your new version of the _reviews_ microserice works correctly with all other microservices in production.
 You test the whole application, end-to-end, with the new version.

 1. Sign out.
-Now all the ratings appear without stars or with black stars which means that your old versions are used.
+Now all the ratings appear with black stars which means that your old versions are used.

 1. You can query your virtual services: